 Check Ubuntu Version from /etc/os-release

 The /etc/os-release file is present on every normal Ubuntu install, which makes it especially useful on stripped-down server images, cloud instances, containers, and Ubuntu on WSL.
-Grep out the fields you care about:
+Use grep to print the fields most package guides need:

 grep -E '^(VERSION_ID|VERSION_CODENAME)=' /etc/os-release